This is the latest update of a one-page leaflet first issued under the title Science Facts on the RH Bill.

 1. The pill and the IUD kill children.

 Do birth control pills and the IUD kill the young human being?
-Yes, the pill also kills the young baby when the contraceptive effect fails, according to the scientific journal of the American Medical Association.
-The American Journal of Obstetrics and Gynecology of 2005 pronounced that the intrauterine device brings about the “destruction of the early embryo.”
+Yes.
+After trying to prove that the pill is not abortifacient, Dr. Walter Larimore found 94 studies showing that the pill does kill the young human baby -- after the egg has been fertilized.
+He published his findings in the scientific journal of the American Medical Association, and stopped prescribing the pill.
+The American Journal of Obstetrics and Gynecology of 2005 showed that the intrauterine device brings about the “destruction of the early embryo.”

 2. The pill injures women’s health.